 Keeping a safe in your home is probably your best bet to keep all of your cash and jewelry secure.
 Burglars won’t have enough time to break into the safe, but if it’s not bolted down, chances are the burglar will be taking it with him.

 3-4 Minutes: The next room of your home is the bathroom.
 Burglars will always check your medicine cabinets to see if there is any narcotic prescriptions.
 Try putting these in a first aid kit tucked under the sink or behind the toilet.

 5-6 Minutes: The next stop may be the living room, kitchen or family room, so don’t leave easy-to-sell, high-value, compact items such as laptop computers, iPods or cameras lying around or you can be sure to lose them as well.
 Interior locks on the doors leading to your study or gaming rooms would frustrate a rushing burglar’s ability to cash in on your electronics.

-Valuable personal information is often stored in your personal computers.
+Valuable personal information is often stored on your personal computers.
 It’s always safer to have your computer password protected, and ideally only store important files offsite in an online data cloud storage website such as Dropbox.
-To protect your online passwords, credit card information and more, try 1Password, a password generation and encryption software.
+To protect your online passwords, credit card information and more, try 1Password, a password generation, and encryption software.

 “It usually takes me about 8-12 minutes to get in and out of your home.
 It’s as easy as that!” boasts burglary professional Pat O.

 In closing, there are a lot of things that you can do to avoid a home burglary.
 A security system is a no-brainer.
 If that’s not an option, leaving a TV or stereo on during the day usually helps burglars avoid your home.
 This usually indicates someone is home.
 Also, most burglars won’t even attempt entry if they know there’s a large dog in the home.